avanwouwe/citadel-browser-agent/docs/config/extension-trust.md

 * `extensions.whitelist.allowInstall` : allow at their current risk level the following extensions, based on their id
 * manually, when te user requests an exception.

 Contrary to the "allow anytime" cases, these exceptions will continue to be monitored.
-If their risk profile degrades, for example because they require supplementary forbidden permissions or because their score or popularity reduces, then they are disabled.
+If their risk profile degrades, for example because they require supplementary forbidden permissions or because their rating or popularity reduces, then they are disabled.
 If you want to re-evaluate